dann0204/TemuGigi/README.md

 ************

 ### Cloud Computing
-Cloud Computing: We implemented API endpoints for the MD team in a Flask server and integrated it with a machine learning model made by the ML team.
+Cloud Computing: We implemented API endpoints for the MD on Cloud Run and integrated it with a machine learning model made by the ML team.
 Then, we deployed the server and the database which uses MySQL to Google Cloud.

 ## Tech stack
 - TensorFlow
 - Scikit-Learn
 - Kotlin
+- Reactjs
-- Retrofit
+- Tensorflowjs
 - Nodejs
 - Hapijs
 - MySQL